Eliastik/simple-sound-studio-lib/README.md

 If you do not expose the files, the library will try to function as best as it can, but some features will fail:

-- If worker files are not correctly exposed: the export-to-audio-file feature will not work
+- If worker files are not correctly exposed: the export-to-audio-file feature will not work, the VoiceRecorder feature won't work either
 - If worklet files are not correctly exposed: the library will fallback to ScriptProcessorNode for certain filters.
 This implementation offers lower performance and quality but remains acceptable as a fallback

 ### Documentation